evi0s/WMPFDebugger/ADAPTATION.md

 ## ResourceCachePolicyHookOffset

-Not sure if this function affect the sources shown in the devtools, keep hooking this just in case.
+Not sure if this function affects the sources shown in the devtools, keep hooking this just in case.

 Locate the resource cache policy function by searching